HeyMehedi/astra-sites/README.md

 ## Changelog ##

 v2.6.19 - 2-August-2021
-- Fix: The same demo re-import not works due to an empty response.
+- Fix: Fixed the "Customizer data is empty!"
+AJAX failed request while importing.
-- Fix: The Pixabay image library is not visible for the multiple-image instances.
+- Fix: The Pixabay image library not visible for the multiple image instances.

 v2.6.18 - 28-July-2021
 - Improvement: Avoided loading a few scripts in the customizer screen.